Choosing mobile phones and tablets

 - Will the manufacturer support it with software upgrades and fixes?

 - Are the apps you need available and cost-effective?

 - Will software on the device be safe and free from malware in various forms?

 For most people, the first choice is between Apple IOS or Google Android.

 Which? have done some reviews of mobile phones which is worth looking at before making a choice?

 With all the issues to consider, every company has to make an informed decision based on its existing systems and its needs.
-It is doubtful that allowing users to buy whatever handset they want will result in a cost-effective and easy to manage the mobile infrastructure that fulfils business requirements.
+It is doubtful that allowing users to buy whatever handset they want will result in a cost-effective and easy to manage mobile infrastructure that fulfills business requirements.
 For more information, read our article on Bring Your Own Device (BYOD).

 For support with smart phones and tablets